-- · examine the Group's three-year plan; - prepare the Board's discussions on the Group's strategy; - formulate an opinion, for the benefit of the Executive Management, on proposed acquisitions or disposals of shareholdings of a value exceeding €50 million that do not come under the Board's direct terms of reference; - give its opinion to the Executive Management on plans for significant change to the Group's legal or operational structure.
+- examine the Group's three-year plan; - prepare the Board's discussions on the Group's strategy; - formulate an opinion, for the benefit of the Executive Management, on proposed acquisitions or disposals of shareholdings of a value exceeding €50 million that do not come under the Board's direct terms of reference;

+• give its opinion to the Executive Management on plans for significant change to the Group's legal or operational structure.

-In addition, the Executive Management informs the committee on progress in multi-year projects that entail a total investment by the VINCI Group in equity and debt of more than ≤ 100 million.
+In addition, the Executive Management informs the committee on progress in multi-year projects that entail a total investment by the VINCI Group in equity and debt of more than €100 million.

 The Strategy and Investments Committee comprises at least three Directors designated by the Board.
-From 6 May 2010 to 1 March 2011, the permanent members of the committee were Yves-Thibault de Silguy (Chairman), Jean-Pierre Lamoure, Alain Maillot (the permanent representative of Qatari Diar Real Estate Investment Company) and Denis Vernoux.
-From 1 March 2011 to 2 May 2011, the committee was composed of Yves-Thibault de Silguy (Chairman), Jean-Pierre Lamoure, Yousuf Ahmad Al Hammadi (the permanent representative of Qatari Diar Real Estate Investment Company) and Denis Vernoux.
-Since 2 May 2011, the committee has been composed of Yves-Thibault de Silguy (Chairman), Elisabeth Boyer, Jean-Pierre Lamoure and Yousuf Ahmad Al Hammadi.
+From 2 May 2011 to 29 November 2012, the permanent members of the committee were Yves-Thibault de Silguy (Chairman), Elisabeth Boyer, Jean-Pierre Lamoure and Yousuf Ahmad Al Hammadi (the permanent representative of Qatari Diar Real Estate Investment Company).
+Since 29 November 2012, the committee has been composed of Yves-Thibault de Silguy (Chairman), Elisabeth Boyer, Jean-Pierre Lamoure and Abdul Hamid Janahi (the new permanent representative of Qatari Diar Real Estate Investment Company).
 The committee is open to all Board members wishing to participate.
+A dossier is systematically sent to them before each meeting.

-The Chairman and Chief Executive Officer, the Executive Vice-President and Chief Financial Officer and the Vice-President, Business Development of VINCI attend the meetings of the Strategy and Investments Committee.
+The Chairman and Chief Executive Officer, the Executive Vice-President and Chief Financial Officer, and the Vice-President, Business Development of VINCI attend the meetings of the Strategy and Investments Committee.
 The Board Secretary acts as secretary to the committee.

-The Strategy and Investments Committee met nine times in 2011, with an average participation rate of 75%.
-Voluntary participation in the committee's work on the part of Directors who were not committee members was 42% in 2011.
+The Strategy and Investments Committee met five times in 2012, with an average participation rate of 80%.
+Voluntary participation in the committee's work on the part of directors who were not committee members was 49% in 2012 (vs. 42% in 2011).